 They can also be used to draw your attention to something.
 You can use vivid, bright colours in completely unrealistic ways.
 It really doesn’t matter.
 Shading of tone or rough crosshatching in contrasting colours can help create shape and depth.
 Just enjoy experimenting.

-In a similar way to some of the doodles above, this book cover is all about repetition.
+In a similar way to some of the other doodles here, the book cover above is all about repetition.
 An amazingly complex overall design is made up entirely of simple repeated shapes.
 It creates a stunning effect.

 Bring The Garden Into Your Journal

-Single plant stems and flowers can also be great.
-Try using the methods above to multiply your ideas quickly and easily.
+Single plant stems or flowers can be great to doodle in your journal.
+Try using the methods above and you can multiply your ideas quickly and easily.
 Take 4 stem shapes, 4 leaf shapes, and 4 flower colours and all of a sudden you have 64 different flower designs!

 The Possibilities Are Endless

-The possibilities really are endless, as you can see below.
-Let your imagination run wild, with none of the restrictions you might have with other artistic representation.
+The possibilities really are endless as you can see below.
+Let your imagination run wild.
+You have none of the restrictions you might have with other artistic representation.